OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Connection-Overview.md

 3) The user revokes the App Connection from the OctoEverywhere website.

 You can use the OctoEverywhere APIs described below to query OctoEverywhere for the state an App Connection at anytime.

+### Authentication Types

+App Connections support three types of authentication.
+Every app connection starts with a unique and high-entropy subdomain being generated.
+This keeps the connection secure, however the DNS name is transmitted in the clear for DNS resolution, so it can be sniffed during a man in the middle attack.
+For that reason, **we highly recommend you use either basic http auth or bearer token auth if possible.** These two systems are encrypted end-to-end and are 100% secure.

+The authentication type is specified at the start of an App Connection Portal flow.
+For details see the [App Portal Integration](App-Portal-Integration.md) page.

 ### Sounds Great!
 Let's Integrate!